 I finally accepted that it wasn’t my job to change her, heal her or fix her.

-Once I worked through my own realisations, grief and some of the trauma around my narcissistic mother, I noticed something very interesting.
-She actually stopped ringing me just to dump on.
+Once I worked through my realisations, grief and some of the trauma around my narcissistic mother, I noticed something very interesting.
+She actually stopped ringing me just to use as a dumping ground.
 She stopped energetically trying to pull me in and she stopped trying to control me.

 My own awareness and surrendering to the truth had effectively severed an energetic cord, which disabled her without me even having to say a word.